zuri-training/Team_14_CMS/taskAllocation.md

 Landing page: Obinna Emmanuel and Promise Adeola

-Sign in page: Micheal Abiola Idiaka and Pamela Ogujuiba (Done)
+Sign in page: Micheal Abiola Idiaka and Pamela Ogujiuba (Done)

 Registration page/registration for new website creation: Akintola Moyade and Ajenganyi Solange